Lassi-Ahonen/java_homework_dir_gen/README.md

 ```
 Or you can input nothing and the program will not generate given file.

-These inputs would generate file structure of `homework\01\e01\Main.java` for e01-15.
+These inputs would generate directory structure of `homework\01\e01\Main.java` for e01-15.